+Details of the various parents' associations are available on the website.
 All parents are automatically members of ASPA, the principal parent group in the School.
 The main focus of ASPA's activity is to provide networking and social opportunities for parents.

-There are also a number of special interest parent support groups, principally the Abingdon School Music Society, the Friends of Abingdon School Boat Club (FASBC) and the Friends of Abingdon School Rugby Club (Touchliners) and the Hockey Griffens.
+There are also a number of special interest parent support groups, principally the Abingdon School Music Society, the Friends of Abingdon School Boat Club (FASBC), the Friends of Abingdon School Rugby Club (Touchliners), the Hockey Griffens and the School Football Club (The Boot Room).

-Health Centre
+Health Centre and School Counselling Service

 The Health Centre is manned by a Senior Nurse and a team of Health Care Assistants.
 They can be telephoned on +44 (0)1235 849059 during the school day.
-Dayboys who are taken ill during school hours rest in the Health Centre until they can be collected.
+Day students who are taken ill during school hours rest in the Health Centre until they can be collected.
+The School also has a group of four professional counsellors who provide students with a counselling service.
+They can be contacted on school.counsellor@abingdon.org.uk.